tedneward/Azgaarnoth/Creatures/Ogres.md

 > Jump to: [Ogre](#Ogre) | [Battering Ram](#battering-ram) | [Bolt Launcher](#bolt-launcher) | [Chain Brute](#chain-brute) | [Howdah](#howdah) | [Half-Ogre](#Half-Ogre) | [Ogre Mage](#ogre-mage) | [Oni](#Oni)

-***Ogre Priest.*** Ogres, when they stop to think about gods, generally find themselves aligned with the principles of Vaprak--when they even stop to consider principles at all.
-Some ogres, however, are born with some slightly better insight (or learn it from being thrust into a subservient role and told to learn--sometimes at the hands of a darker master), and learn to channel the divine power of Vaprak to ogrish benefit.
-It is said in some quarters that the Ogre Priests of Vaprak are divinely blessed to naturally immortal--that is, though they can still be killed, they do not age--because Vaprak needs them to wander the countryside, tending to the flock of ogres, lest they all kill themselves off... and leave Vaprak without a sizable number of worshippers.

-***Ogre Warpriest.*** Some ogres prefer the much simpler canon of Gruumsh, the god of the Orcs: Kill as many as you can.
-Of those ogres who fall in with Gruumsh, some are elevated by the god to a clerical function, serving as a bastion of support and strength for the orcs around them--the better to kill as many as they can.

----

-## Ogre
 ***Furious Tempers.*** Ogres are notorious for their quick tempers, which flare at the smallest perceived offense.
 Insults and name-calling can rouse an ogre's wrath in an instant — as can stealing from it, bumping, jabbing, or prodding it, laughing, making faces, or simply looking at it the wrong way.
 When its rage is incited, an ogre lashes out in a frustrated tantrum until it runs out of objects or creatures to smash.

+![Ogres.md]

 ***Gruesome Gluttons.*** Ogres eat almost anything, but they especially enjoy the taste of dwarves, halflings, and elves.
 When they can, they combine dinner with pleasure, chasing scurrying victims around before eating them raw.
 If enough of its victim remains after the ogre has gorged itself, it might make a loincloth from its quarry's skin and a necklace from its leftover bones.
 This macabre crafting is the height of ogre culture.

 ***Greedy Collectors.*** An ogre's eyes glitter with avarice when it sees the possessions of others.
 Ogres carry rough sacks on their raids, which they fill with fabulous "treasure" taken from their victims.
 This might include a collection of battered helmets, a moldy wheel of cheese, a rough patch of animal fur fastened like a cloak, or a squealing, mud-spattered pig.
 Ogres also delight in the gleam of gold and silver, and they will fight one another over small handfuls of coins.
 Smarter creatures can earn an ogre's trust by offering it gold or a weapon forged for a creature of its size.

 ***Legendary Stupidity.*** Few ogres can count to ten, even with their fingers in front of them.
 Most speak only a rudimentary form of Giant and know a smattering of Common words.
 Ogres believe what they are told and are easy to fool or confuse, but they break things they don't understand.
-Silver-tongued tricksters who test their talents on ogres typically end up eating their eloquent words — and then being eaten in turn.
+Silver-tongued tricksters who test their talents on ogres typically end up eating their eloquent words -- and then being eaten in turn.

 ***Opportunistic Wanderers.*** Ogres clothe themselves in animal pelts and uproot trees for use as tools and weapons.
 They create stone-tipped javelins for hunting.
 When they establish lairs, they settle near the rural edges of settled lands, taking advantage of poorly protected livestock, undefended larders, and unwary farmers.